Shortly introducing yourself – Who is Ann?

 What are you great at?

-I am a thinker, communicator, collaborator and problem solver who likes to find ways to "connect the dots", across industries or challenges in order to find solutions.
-I work well as a "hub" bridging various ways of working, thinking, and speaking in order to find a common ground for collaboration and growth.
+I am a thinker, communicator, collaborator, and problem solver who likes to find ways to “connect the dots”, across industries or challenges in order to find solutions.
+I work well as a “hub” bridging various ways of working, thinking, and speaking in order to find a common ground for collaboration and growth.
 I enjoy combining big picture/long-term strategic work with practical, structured execution in order to get things done.

 What do you like to do in your free time?

-I enjoy being outdoors: hiking, biking, swimming, running, gardening and mushroom hunting in the summer, and skating, skiing, and snowshoeing in the winter.
-I love to travel, something that's been sadly restricted recently.
+I enjoy being outdoors: hiking, biking, swimming, running, gardening, and mushroom hunting in the summer, and skating, skiing, and snowshoeing in the winter.
+I love to travel, something that’s been sadly restricted recently.
 I love to be surprised by new experiences and ideas.
 Reading is one of my favorite ways to make sense of the world and the people around me.
-I enjoy different forms of art: painting, sculpture, music, poetry, literature - especially when they challenge my existing opinions or provide a fresh view into the world.
+I enjoy different forms of art: painting, sculpture, music, poetry, and literature – especially when they challenge my existing opinions or provide a fresh view of the world.
 More than anything, I love a good conversation.
-Let's talk!
+Let’s talk!

 I was immediately interested in Taival’s unique approach to strategy with their StratOps concept, emphasis on the importance of ecosystem building, and the role of the circular economy in creating resilient businesses.
 I thoroughly enjoyed the discussions I had with various team members before I was invited to join the team, and was impressed by their commitment and openness to new ideas and new ways of thinking.
 I am really happy to join this already very strong team to help our client’s businesses grow and thrive.